blrobin2/blrobin2.github.io/_posts/2024-04-29-the-beast-of-hollow-mountain.md

 letterboxd_url: https://boxd.it/6mXdQj
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 They keep making references to jokes from the original show, and it makes me sad :(

 Cowboys and dinosaurs is a fun idea and I can't believe it took until this movie for someone to try out the idea.
 The blend of live action and claymation isn't too bad!

-* Rope for sale!
+- Rope for sale!
 Ice cold rope!
-* Each rock is precious.
+- Each rock is precious.
 It's the cowboy code
-* More like Coyote Clumsy
+- More like Coyote Clumsy
-* Trust her!
+- Trust her!
 She's your enemy's fiancée!